 - 1.1.1 Black & Veatch (hereinafter called the "ET") was appointed by Hong Kong Jockey Club (hereinafter called the "Project Proponent") to undertake Environmental Monitoring and Audit (EM&A) for "Proposed Extension of Public Golf Course at Kau Sai Chau Island, Sai Kung" (hereinafter called the "Project").
 Under the requirements of Section 4 of Environmental Permit EP-224/2005, EM&A programme as set out in the EM&A Manual is required to be implemented.
-In accordance with the EM&A Manual, environmental monitoring of air quality, water quality, terrestrial and marine ecology, landscape and visual, archaeology (watching brief) and land contamination are required for the Project. - 1.1.2 This report summarises the environmental monitoring and audit works for the Project in April 2007 (from 25th March to 24th April 2007).
+In accordance with the EM&A Manual, environmental monitoring of air quality, water quality, terrestrial and marine ecology, landscape and visual, archaeology (watching brief) and land contamination are required for the Project.
+Application for Variation of an Environmental Permit by the Project Proponent on 2 August 2006 (Application No. VEP-222/2006) and the EP was superseded by EP-224/2005/A. - 1.1.2 This report summarises the environmental monitoring and audit works for the Project in May 2007 (from 25th April to 24th May 2007).